bryceshen1/FIRST/.github/steps/2-creating-tags.md

 - Prefix with `v` (e.g., `v1.0.0`)
 - Use semantic versioning format
 - Avoid spaces or special characters
-- Be consistent across releases
+- Be consistent across GitHub Releases

 ### :keyboard: Task: Make Changes for New Version